retog/docker-thunderbird/README.md

 # docker-thunderbird

-Thunderbird and other programs used when processing email
+Thunderbird and other programs used when processing email available for connecting with [Xpra](http://xpra.org/).

 ## Usage example